arturovictoriar/job_email_scrapper/README.md

 4. Give permission and run the emailScrapperUp file:

-- chmod u+x config/emailScrapperUp && sh config/emailScrapperUp
+- chmod u+x emailScrapperUp && ./emailScrapperUp

 5. Monitoring the emails sent in 127.0.0.1:3000 or 0.0.0.0:80